kubernetes/kubernetes/docs/proposals/pod-safety.md

     pods.
 * It must be possible for an administrator to effectively resolve partitions manually to allow namespace deletion.
-* Deleting a node from etcd can be seen as a signal to the cluster that the node is permanently partitioned.
+* Deleting a node from etcd should be seen as a signal to the cluster that the node is permanently partitioned.
 We must audit existing components to verify this is the case.
-  * Alternatively, we could require that pods must be individually terminated.
-Complicates cloud controller interactions, but may be easier for admins to reason about.
+  * The PodGC controller has primary responsibility for this - it already owns the responsibility to delete pods on nodes that do not exist, and so is allowed to force delete pods on nodes that do not exist.
+  * The PodGC controller must therefore always be running and will be changed to always be running for this responsibility in a >=1.5 cluster.

 In the above scheme, force deleting a pod releases the lock on that pod and allows higher level components to proceed to create a replacement.